-In many organizations, in spite of good intentions, there are times, when data sharing appears to be an added task.
-The issue gets complicated, when the data in question, is statistical in nature.
+Despite good intentions, there are times when data sharing appears to be an added task in many organisations.
+The issue gets complicated when the data in question is statistical in nature.
 Statistical data is inherently complex.
-It is highly structured and comes with related set of metadata.
-Sharing such data, requires an agreement between parties involved, which essentially remains about following a pre-defined standard for data exchange, attempting primarily, to minimize possible confusions.
+It is highly structured and comes with a related set of metadata.
+Sharing such data requires an agreement between parties involved, which essentially remains about following a pre-defined standard for data exchange, attempting primarily to minimise possible confusion.
 It is complicated!

 Statistics offices know this.

 So, in late 2011, when Rwanda was selected to be one of the project countries to share Millennium Development Goals (MDGs) indicators data with the United Nations Statistics Division (UNSD), the National Institute of Statistics of Rwanda (NISR) was pleased to note that, the exchange would adhere to – SDMX (Statistical Data and Metadata eXchange) – a standard for the exchange and processing of statistical data and metadata.

 One of the key objectives of this UNSD-DfID supported project was to highlight the discrepancies and possible reasons thereof between data reported by countries and internal estimates by the international agencies for the MDG indicators.
 For example, the indicator: ‘People living with HIV’, as shown below, the country (Rwanda) reported value is 1% whereas the figure from the international agency is 3% in 2010.
 The explanation (“Why is there a difference?”) is provided in the following image.
 [By the way, these images are from the CountryData web portal – part of the UNdata platform – developed for this project.
 The pages showing Rwanda specific data and metadata can be accessed here and here].

 Such analysis of discrepancies required participating countries in the project to provide data and metadata regularly.